Founder Profile Series: Bridget O'Carroll

 What is Studio Qila?

-Studio Qila is a high-intensity pilates-inspired, digital fitness studio.
-After rebranding with the funding from the Penn Innovation Fund, Body by Bridget was renamed to Studio Qila in honor of O’Carroll’s Alaskan Tribe heritage.
-Qila means spirit, emphasizing strength beyond the physical, in Alutiiq—O’Carroll’s Alaskan tribe.
+Studio Qila is a high-intensity Pilates-inspired, digital fitness studio.
+Through the funding from the Penn Innovation Fund, O’Carroll launched Studio Qila in honor of her Alaska Native heritage.
+Qila means spirit, emphasizing strength beyond the physical, in Alutiiq—O’Carroll’s Alaskan language.

 O’Carroll designed Studio Qila with inclusivity in mind.
 It is apartment friendly, requires minimal equipment, and includes a variety of modification options to cater to all bodies.
 In addition, classes range from 5 to 45 minutes, offered both live and on demand.